softvision-dev/webpdf-samples/README.md

 ## Usage
 The Java and PHP samples are build with the [IntelliJ IDEA](https://www.jetbrains.com/idea) IDE.
 You can directly open and run the projects from inside the IDE.
 For other IDEs you have to import the projects.

+The C# samples are build with the [Visual Studio 2015](https://www.visualstudio.com/de/vs/) IDE.
+You can directly open and run the projects from inside the IDE.
+For other IDEs you have to import the projects.

 ## Contributing